 No trade mark protection without classification: the list of goods and services There is no across-the-board registration for trade marks.
 Rather, you must specify those goods and services for which you seek trade mark protection (list of goods and services).
 Goods and services are categorised in different classes according to the International Classification of Goods and Services for the Purposes of the Registration of Marks under the Nice Agreement (Nice Classification).
-The list of goods and services is an important component of the trade mark application; without such a list the application is incomplete and registration is not possible.
+Therefore, the list of goods and services is an important component of the trade mark application; without such a list the application is incomplete.
 A correct list of goods and services ensures fast processing of your application.
-The use of non-specific, imprecise terms of goods and services is by far the most frequent cause for longer processing times for trade mark applications.
-In order to avoid formal objections to such deficiencies and be able to register trade marks quickly, we offer a variety of tools that help customers to draw up lists of goods and services: The internationally coordinated Harmonised Database (eKDB) is available to you in a shopping cart function when you use our electronic filing services DPMAdirektPro and DPMAdirektWeb.
-This allows you to comfortably select accepted terms of goods and services.
-Since 14 January 2019, it has also been possible to save lists of goods and services which were prepared by means of the electronic filing services and use them for other trade mark applications.
-You can also use the eKDB (Harmonised Database) for filing paperbased applications and create a list directly in the database - for example in PDF or TXT format.
-We have published the "Guidance on usage" (eKDB - Harmonised Database) for you on our website (available in German).
+Errors in drafting the list of goods and services are by far the most frequent cause for longer processing times for trade mark applications.
+In such cases, we clarify questions regarding the list with you.
+In order to avoid this extra work and be able to register trade marks faster in the interest of our customers, we offer a variety of tools that help customers to draw up lists of goods and services.
+For online applications, you can select admissible goods and services terms by means of a shopping basket in the application.
+You will also find a great number of terms, which are definite enough in all respects to refer to goods and services, in our search engine for goods and services.
+Please use it if you apply for a trade mark using the paper application form.
+If these terms are used, we can register the trade marks immediately - if there are no legal grounds for refusal.
+Large applicants can draw up lists of goods and services in cooperation with our staff before filing.
+These "approved" lists can be adopted as they stand for further applications.